1millionwomentotech/toolkitten/summer-of-code/week-11/day-2.md

 Triggers dont involve physics collisions.
 They just recognize when two objects are overlaping

 * You can trigger events in the object that owns the script or on the other collider.
-* **OnTriggerEnter** is called when the Collider other enters the trigger.
+* **OnTriggerEnter** is called when the other Collider enters the trigger.
-* **OnTriggerExit** is called when the Collider other has stopped touching the trigger.
+* **OnTriggerExit** is called when the  other Collider has stopped touching the trigger.
-* **OnTriggerStay** is called almost all the frames for every Collider other that is touching the trigger.
+* **OnTriggerStay** is called almost all the frames for every  other Collider  that is touching the trigger.
 The function is on the physics timer so it won't necessarily run every frame.

-When a trigger collision is recognized we can call any function that we want through scripting..
+When a trigger collision is recognized we can call any function that we want through scripting.

 ### Creating an UI-only screen

 * Create a screenspace camera and add a sprite renderer to cover all of the camera view.
-Even without implementing the AR camera prefab, when using vuforia, the AR behaviour will be forced in all scenes.
+Even without implementing the AR camera prefab, when using Vuforia, the AR behaviour will be forced in all scenes.
 * Play around inserting Buttons, input fields, images etc.